-Screw the high tension (ignition) cable
+Screw the high tension (ignition) cables ...

+Please do not use any spark amplifying cables, such as "Nology supercables" or "hot wire".
+This will disturb the system and possibly damage it.

-- ... into the ignition coil and pull over the rubber seal before mounting the coil (it will be easier). - Please do not use any spark amplifying cables, such as "Nology supercables" or "hot wire".
-This will disturb the system and possibly damage it. - Please do use the cable arriving with the pack and not any old cable. - You will do yourself a favour to treat your bike to new spark plugs and spark plug sockets (preferably some between 0-2kOhm).
-Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables. - - Do not use spark plugs with an intern suppression resistor.
-NGK (e.g.) offered such spark plugs coded with an "R" (for resistor). - Finally and before installing the battery and before the first kickstart please re-check carefully all connections and fitments against the wiring diagram.
+... into the ignition coil and pull over the rubber seals before mounting the coil (it will be easier).

+Please do use the cable arriving with the pack and not any old cable.

+You will be doing yourself a favour to treat your bike to new spark plugs and spark plug caps (preferably some between 0-2kOhm).
+Plenty of problems are to be traced back to "apparently good" (even completely "brand-new") sparks plugs, terminals and cables.

+Do not use spark plugs with an intern suppression resistor.
+NGK (e.g.) offered such spark plugs coded with an "R" (for resistor).

+- In our twin outlet coils both ends of the secondary go to the spark plugs. - Typical resistance between both exits is 6.2kOhm.
+Both exists fire at the same time (as many twin systems do).
+Sparks will be polarised however at a 180 degrees difference which might manifest when you strobe it. - Ignition will only work correctly if both plug terminals are connected.
+You may not test one side with the other open (not sitting on the mounted spark plug).
+This is because (effectively) each exit uses ground from the other.
+That means also that both plugs are working in serial, adding resistances, so better use low resistance spark plug (resistor) sockets and make sure they are good.
+If in doubt, measure resistance on a hot socket (warm it up before measuring). - Is the flow from ground of one side via spark plug there, via coil, to the other spark plug and its ground interrupted you get no spark on neither side.
+If you really want to test only one side, put the HT wire of the other to ground (earth it) than it will work.
+Sometimes a coil deprived of its ground from the other side searches for a substitute with some solid fireworks around it to the chassis. - Finally and before installing the battery and before the first kickstart please re-check carefully all connections and fitments against the wiring diagram.
 Do check battery and light bulbs for correct voltage (12V). - Should something not work, please consult our trouble-shooting guide on our homepage.
 As a first step disconnect the blue wire from the coil and re-test. - - IMPORTANT: During crank shaft repair the dynamo shaft is often machined and gets shorter.
 The result is a rotor sitting lower, possibly touching now with its rivets the stator coil.
 The result is a destroyed stator and ignition failure.